iakshay1/Test-Readme/README.md

 ## RVM:

+> RVM is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.

 1. To install ruby and rails go to <https://rvm.io/>.

 2. Open cmd and type the below command to install ruby and rails.